 Step 13: You pay the property transfer tax

-6-10 weeks after signing the purchase contract you will receive a letter from the tax office asking you to pay the tax amount.
+Six to ten weeks after signing the purchase contract, you will receive a letter from the tax office asking you to pay the tax amount.

 Step 14: You become the lawful property owner

-Only after you have paid the land register fee (~0,5% of purchase price) to the German land registry, will the ownership title be officially transferred to your name.
+Only after you have paid the land register fee (about 0.5% of purchase price) to the German land registry, will the ownership title be officially transferred to your name.

 Interested in reading about Rhianon and Oliver's experience buying a property in Germany?
-Check out their interview here.
+Check out their interview.